 First grade uses the Home Run Hitting handwriting series.
 This program also links up to the F.A.S.T. reading program.
 Proper posture and pencil control are important.
 We also focus on the shape of each letter, how it is formed and where it falls on the handwriting guidelines.
 Baseball metaphors and sayings will be used to aid each student with the proper placement of letters and formation.

 First-grade writers use the Scholastic Traits Writing curriculum.
 We teach various forms of writing (descriptive, narrative, expository, creative, persuasive and literature response) through the 5-step writing process: prewriting, writing, revising, editing and publishing.
 Embedded in this writing curriculum is instruction on the seven traits of good writing: ideas, organization, voice, word choice, sentence fluency, conventions and presentation.

 Our comprehensive math program helps first graders develop their thinking skills in a variety of ways.
 My Math includes diagnostic, formative and summative assessment; data-driven instruction; intervention options; and performance tracking, as well as remediation, acceleration and enrichment tools throughout the program.

 Children learn number order, patterning, graphing, story math and place value through the use of hands-on materials as well as workbook exercises.
 Introductory skills include fractions, geometry, measurement and counting money.

 Through use of the Scott Foresman Social Studies series, first graders learn about problem solving, the importance of rules, community, basic economic principles and respect for our country and its symbols.
-Other social studies units include Native Americans, African-American history, women’s history, presidents, natural resources and geography.
+Other social studies units include Native Americans, African-American history, my community, presidents, and geography.
 First graders will use many tools for learning.
-These include calendars, maps and map keys, charts, globes, time lines, diagrams and bar graphs.
-We supplement this series with current events and topical themes through the Scholastic News magazine each month.
+These include calendars, maps and map keys, charts, globes, timelines, and diagrams.

 First graders participate in the following: